CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 ### Export Peak boundaries for GNPS LCMS dahsboard.

-If you want to use the new LCMS dashboard for XIC visualization, you can export peak boundaries for each feature directly from MZmine to a .csv qunat file.
+If you want to use the new LCMS dashboard for XIC visualization, you can export peak RT boundaries for each feature directly from MZmine to a .csv quant file.
-Currently this can be done with teh "Export to csv file" modules under Feature list methods -> Export/Import -> Export to csv file.
+Currently this can be done with the "Export to csv file" modules under Feature list methods -> Export/Import -> Export to csv file.
 In addition to *Export rowID*, *Export row m/z*, *Export row retention time* and *Peak area* you need to select *Peak RT start* and *Peak RT end* in the *Export Data Elements* section.
-The exported .csv file will include additional columns for each .mzXML or .mzML with the sufix " Peak RT start" and " Peak RT end".
+The exported .csv file will include additional columns for each .mzXML or .mzML with the sufix " Peak RT start" and " Peak RT end" as column header and RT start and end value (min) as variables. .
 For the FBMN job submission use this file simply instead of the .csv exported through the GNPS export module.